Preventive Mastectomy: 6 Years Later

 And because I knew there would be other women out there facing the same big black hole of uncertainty that I did...I decided to share my journey on this blog.

-As I look back, I know that for me, sharing my story and focusing on how I could use my fear and pain to help support others was a vital part of the positive outcome of my surgery.
+As I look back, I know that sharing my story and focusing on how I could use my fear and pain to help support others was a vital part of the positive outcome of my surgery.

 On days when I didn’t want to get out of bed, I thought about the example I wanted to set for others.

-When I stood at the end of the dirt road for my first post-surgery run I focused on what I wanted to share with readers about the experience
+When I stood at the end of the dirt road for my first post-surgery run, I focused on what I wanted to share about the experience with readers.

 drains

-As the years have passed, what once was all-encompassing has simply become a small part of my story, a piece of who I am, but not everything.
+As the years have passed, what once was all-encompassing has become a small part of my story, a piece of who I am, but not everything.

-But, it took a hell of a lot of time and work to get there.
+But it took a hell of a lot of time and work to get there.

-And, there are STILL women reaching out to me for help, and it’s truly a privilege to be able to be there for them.
+There are still women reaching out to me for help, and it’s truly a privilege to be able to help them.

 Out of respect for their privacy, I won’t share names or even direct quotes from their emails, messages, and comments…but here’s an idea of the need that is still there.